zeke/semantic-pull-requests/README.md

 especially newcomers who may not know how to amend their git commit history.

-By default, only the PR title OR at least one commit messsage needs to have semantic prefix.
+By default, only the PR title OR at least one commit message needs to have semantic prefix.
 If you wish to change this behavior, see [configuration](#configuration) section below.

 Scenario | Status | Status Check Message